NikosDev-cmd/Spooky-Island/README.md

 # Spooky-Island
-A very simple game in which you need to escape from an island.
+A very simple horror game in which you need to escape from an island with zombie.